-Finally, we chose a fourth task - Cryptography - to provide out-of-sample validation of the team player effect.
-The Cryptography task is a decoding problem in which each letter from A to J represents a unique number from 0 to 9.
+from A to J represents a unique number from 0 to 9.
 Groups were asked to decode the value of each letter by entering mathematical expressions that would return an output.
 The goal of the task is to find the value of each letter in the fewest number of steps.

-Online Appendix Figures A1-A4 present a visual depiction of each of our tasks, and the Online Appendix provides additional detail on the tasks themselves.
+Figures A.1-A.4 in the Supplemental Material present a visual depiction of each of our tasks, and the Supplemental Material provides additional detail on the tasks themselves.
 In each case, individuals could perform the tasks on their own, but working together with their team members in the second phase was important for improving performance.

-2.3 Recruitment and Sample
+2.3.
+Recruitment and Sample

 We recruited our sample from the Harvard Decision Science Lab participant pool.
-The pool comprised 41% undergraduate students, 25% graduate students and 34% non students.
+The pool comprised 41% undergraduate students, 25% graduate students, and 34% non-students.
 There were two exclusion criteria: participants needed to be under 60 years old, and to be fluent in English.
 These restrictions were based on several pilot sessions and were intended to minimize the risk of floor effects with our tasks.
 Participants who completed the study were paid a total of \$100: \$10 for completing the individual tests; \$30 for lab visit 1; and \$60 for lab visit 2.
 We elected not to explicitly pay groups for better performance, relying instead on intrinsic motivation through priming.

-Table 1 shows descriptive statistics of the study population.
-Relative to the US, our final analysis sample was younger, more female and less white.
-434 participants successfully completed the individual tests.7 332 of these participants attended the first lab session.
+Table I shows descriptive statistics of the study population.
+Relative to the United States, our final analysis sample was younger, more female, and less white.
+Four hundred thirty-four participants successfully completed the individual tests.
+Three hundred thirty-two of these participants attended the first lab session.
 Of these, 274 came to a second lab session.
 We excluded from the sample 19 groups where at least one participant was ineligible due to lab error, or other technical issues.
 Thus, the final sample was the 255 participants who were observed in at least 3 successful groups.
-Online Appendix Figure A5 presents a simple participant flow diagram.
+Figure A.5 of the Supplemental Material presents a simple participant flow diagram.